joker295/VPC-with--Terraform-Github-Action/README.md

 Version Control: Keep your infrastructure code version-controlled and easily collaborate with your teams.

-Infrastructure as Code Best Practices: Follow best practices for infrastructure as code, including versioning, code review, and documentation.
+Infrastructure as Code Best Practices: Follow best practices for infrastructure as code, including versioning, code review, and documentations.

 This project serves as a starting point for your infrastructure automation journey, providing a basic structure and guidelines to build.